 15.5.
-In the meantime, banks are advised to take appropriate action as envisaged of them and issue necessary instructions to their branches / controlling offices for successful implementation of the scheme.
+Banks are advised to, take appropriate action as envisaged of them and issue necessary instructions to their branches / controlling offices for successful implementation of the scheme.

 STATEMENT I

 PROCEDURE FOR IDENTIFYING AN URBAN POOR HOUSEHOLD FOR ECONOMIC BENEFITS